 Please note that in-person instruction is equally important.
 We recommend all Judges of Election take in-person training.

-Please call the Poll Worker Hotline at 484-460-3750 if you have any questions regarding the training sessions.
+Call the Poll Worker Hotline at 484-460-3750 if you have any questions regarding training or training pay.

 Online training is available for ALL Poll Workers, but please note the following:

-The Bureau of Elections will hold two Election Equipment Open Houses before the Primary Election.
-We encourage all poll workers to join us to familiarize themselves with the equipment up close and to ask questions about equipment set up, use and shut down.
-The Open Houses are not structured classes, but opportunities to get hands on experience with the equipment.
-Stay as long or little as you would like.
+The Bureau of Elections will hold four Election Equipment Open Houses before the General Election.
+We encourage all poll workers to join us to familiarize themselves with the equipment, and to ask questions about equipment set up, use and shut down.
+Open Houses are not structured classes but instead opportunities to get hands-on experience with the equipment and ask as many questions of equipment experts as you need, at your own pace.
+Visit as long or as briefly as you like.

-Note!
-Attending the Open House does not count as a training class, and registration is NOT required.
+Note: Attending an Open House does NOT qualify as a training class and attendance is unpaid.

-The Poll Worker Training Test for the November 7, 2023 Municipal Election is no longer live.
+The Poll Worker Training Test for the November 5, 2024 General Election will be available in October.

 About the Poll Worker Test